SmilerRyan/Meteor-RyanWare/README.md

 > ⚠️ This is **NOT** a standalone client — Meteor Client is required for this addon to load.

+> This addon is aimed for the latest version of Minecraft + Meteor Client, not older versions.
+> Using this addon on any version that is not the latest should load, but it isn't supported.

 ---

 ## Building